 Before the surgery, Julia and Jeremy met with Lily’s surgeon, Thomas Spray, MD, chief of the Division of Cardiothoracic Surgery at CHOP.

 “Dr. Spray has that personality that makes you feel comfortable,” Julia says.
 “He’s very reassuring and explained exactly what he would do.
-I was always confident that everything was going to work out.”
+I was confident that everything was going to turn out okay.”

 After Lily’s first surgery for HLHS, she was at CHOP for one month.
 She was unable to breastfeed or feed from a bottle, which contributed to her unusually long recovery.
 She was fed instead through a nasogastric feeding tube, while a team of nurses and speech therapists, along with her parents, worked with her until she could drink from a bottle.